ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 {: #devsecops-inferred-pipeline-configuration}

-Once you've added your own application or micro-service to the DevSecOps CI toolchain, you can use the Inferred DevSecOps Pipeline Configuration feature to get started quickly.
+Once you've added your own application or micro-service to the DevSecOps Continuous Integration (CI) toolchain, you can use the Inferred DevSecOps Pipeline Configuration feature to get started quickly.
 This feature:

 -  Infers the content of the `.pipeline-config.yaml`  DevSecOps pipeline configuration file for you
 -  Identifies the scripts that are needed to build, test, and deploy your code